 “The university was a big part of the attraction to return to College Station,” Ellis says.
 “I took courses on campus every year.
 When you reach retirement age, you can audit courses at A&M for free.”

 Ellis calls Organic Horticulture the “most fun course in the world.”
 He also took courses in political science, marketing, and electrical engineering.

 Ellis had majored in electrical engineering as an undergrad at A&M. Of the graduate course in EE he audited as a retiree he says, “I found out I didn’t have the analysis techniques they use today, so I had to sign up for a senior level analysis course just to keep up.”

-He also flew, trying his hand at gliding and radio-controlled aircraft.
-He became president of the Brazos Valley Harley-Davidson club.
+He also flew, trying his hand at gliding and radio-controlled aircraft, and took up a new interest in motorcycles.
+He became president of the Brazos Valley Harley-Davidson Club.